 The lesson lists several facts students could share with others to inform them of the issue.
 Around 14 billion pounds of mostly plastic garbage ends up in the water every single year.
 In the United States alone, 1.2 trillion gallons of sewage is dumped into the water each year.
 Nearly 90% of wastewater flows untreated into lakes, rivers, and coastal areas.
 Over 3 million children under the age of five die every year because of diseases caused by drinking polluted water and poor sanitation.
 Nearly 1 billion people in the world don’t even have access to clean water sources.

 Students can then read through five suggestions of things they can do to prevent polluting water themselves.
 They can first reduce the amount of water they use when doing things like taking showers or brushing their teeth.
-They should also not throwing away paints, oils, medicines, or chemicals down the drain or toilet.
+They should also not dump paints, oils, medicines, or chemicals down the drain or into the toilet.
 Another suggestion is to encourage their parents to buy cleaning supplies that are eco-friendly.
 One other great option is to plant more trees and flowers.

 WATER POLLUTION LESSON PLAN WORKSHEETS

 The Water Pollution lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help reinforce students’ comprehension of the lesson material.
 The guidelines on the classroom procedure page outlines when you give your students each handout.